Adaptive Group Robust Ensemble Knowledge Distillation: Background

-Like in ensemble learning, distilling knowledge from multiple teachers instead of a single one is expected to improve the student model~\citep{you2017learning}.
-Ensemble learning is a widely used technique to boost the generalization performance of a model~\citep{allen2020towards}.
-Studies have shown that training several independent models and averaging their predictions at test time can yield a model that outperforms every individual model in the ensemble~\citep{ganaie2022ensemble}.
+\paragraph{Deep Ensemble.} Ensemble learning is a widely used technique to boost the generalization performance of a model~\citep{allen2020towards}.
+Studies have shown that training several independent models and averaging their predictions at test time can yield a model that outperforms each individual model in the ensemble~\citep{ganaie2022ensemble}.
 However, evaluating multiple models for predictions at test time limits the practical use of deep ensembles due to computational overhead.
 Knowledge distillation can address this issue by enforcing the student network to mimic the ensemble's output.

-In ensemble KD, we train the student model using the averaged softened output or the averaged knowledge distillation loss~\footnote{\citep{du2020agree} showed that the averaged softened output is equal to averaged KD loss.} as follows:
+\paragraph{Ensemble KD.} Like in ensemble learning, distilling knowledge from multiple teachers instead of a single one is expected to improve the student model~\citep{you2017learning}.
+In ensemble KD, we train the student model using the averaged softened output or the averaged knowledge distillation losses of $M$ teachers\footnote{\citet{du2020agree} showed that the averaged softened output is equal to averaged KL loss.} as follows: